 Then, look at this list and see if these are the companies you’d like to work for.
 These fortune 500 companies are known to have CMAs in their key management roles:

 You will notice that the majority are big, global corporations focused in manufacturing.
-If your ideal workplace match the list above, the CMA is great for you.
+If your ideal workplace is on the list above, then the CMA is great for you.

-If you aren’t sure, the CMA certification may not be good for you, at least at this stage.
-There is very little use if you aspire to work in a public accounting firm, either as an auditor or in tax.
+If you aren’t sure, then the CMA certification may not be good for you, at least at this stage.
+There is very little use if you aspire to work in a public accounting firm either as an auditor or in tax.

 On the other hand, if you want to build your career in corporate accounting, the certification greatly enhances your profile and knowledge in the field.

-It’s nice to know the 30%+ salary premium CMAs enjoy, and that CMAs are in low supply.
+It’s nice to know the 60%+ salary premium CMAs enjoy and that CMAs are in low supply.
 But honestly, does this average figure mean much?

-How do you know if CMA is valued in your area?
+So how do you know if the CMA is valued in your area?

 It’s time for research.
 Check out online recruiting sites such as Monster.com and Indeed.com, or other equivalent sites in your home country.